 Chase Hendrickson was born and raised in Oklahoma City in a Christian family, always hearing of Jesus Christ and trusting in Him from a young age.
 He married his wife Alexandra in 2007, and they lived in Oklahoma, Connecticut, and New Hampshire before moving to Tennessee in 2016, shortly after which they joined All Saints.
-They and their three daughters live in Nashville.
+They and their three daughters live in Franklin.
 He works as an endocrinologist at the Vanderbilt University Medical Center and teaches as a faculty member at the Vanderbilt University School of Medicine.

 Jay Hollis, Ruling Elder

 Jay Hollis grew up in the Baptist Church in Jackson, Mississippi, under faithful parents and two older sisters.
 The Lord continues to lovingly (and sometimes painfully) bring him to a deeper understanding of the Scriptures, his need for a redeemer, and the glory of salvation found in Jesus Christ.
 This path brought Jay to the PCA in college, and he has previously been a member of First Presbyterian Church in Jackson, Mississippi, followed by Covenant Presbyterian Church in Nashville where he met his wife, Laura, and married in 2005.
 They live in Brentwood where they are raising their three daughters, Anna Cate, Emily, and Rosie.
-Jay attended Ole Miss and is a retirement plan consultant and financial advisor.
+Jay attended Ole Miss and is a retirement plan consultant to financial advisors and business executives.

-JD Stuart, Ruling Elder
+JD Stuart, Ruling Elder, Clerk